jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 Due to javlibrary adding Cloudflare, you are now required to have cfscrape installed.
 You can view how to install it here: https://github.com/Anorov/cloudflare-scrape#installation .
 You will need node.js installed to run it.
 Please refer to their respective documentation on installation.

+You will need PowerShell v5.0 or higher installed to run Set-JAVNfo.ps1 (installed on Windows 10 by default).
+If you get a Remote-ExecutionPolicy error, open an **administrator** PowerShell prompt, and run `Set-ExecutionPolicy Unrestricted`.

 ## Folder Setup
 You need to set it up so all the videos you want to sort are all in a single folder, and that folder is